-Since you found this article on How to Use Leftover Pesto, I’m guessing you like all things cozy living.
-I have a Facebook group called Creating a Cozy Life with over 62,000 like-minded souls.
+Since you found this article on Uses for Pesto Sauce, I’m guessing you like all things cozy living.
+I have a Facebook group called Creating a Cozy Life with over 98,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.